-According to the CDC’s National Center for Chronic Disease Prevention and Health Promotion, Health equity is achieved when every person has the opportunity to “attain his or her full health potential” and no one is “disadvantaged from achieving this potential because of social position or other socially determined circumstances.”
+According to the CDC’s National Center for Chronic Disease Prevention and Health Promotion, health equity is achieved when every person has the opportunity to “attain his or her full health potential” and no one is “disadvantaged from achieving this potential because of social position or other socially determined circumstances.”

 Social determinants of health may include poverty, unemployment, education, urban/rural geographic location, race, ethnicity, and other conditions of daily life.

-The central mission of WMHEN is to bring together those interested in health equity in Western Massachusetts and determine what steps we can take as a region to advance health equity in our over 100 cities and towns in 4 counties.
+The central mission of WMHEN is to bring together those interested in health equity in western Massachusetts and determine what steps we can take as a region to advance health equity in our over 100 cities and towns in four counties.